 By now, you know this isn’t promising wild success.
 It’s promising that you’ll have the willingness to step outside of your comfort zone to try new things.
 You’re resilient; you look at all outcomes as learning experiences, not failures.
 Besides, you intuitively know that the worst-case scenario seldom comes to pass anyway.
 If you choose not to take a calculated risk, it will not be a fear-driven decision.

+Learning to love yourself takes time and possibly the hardest part is forgiveness.
+Both yourself and others.
 Guilt saps self-love, confidence, and self-esteem.
 Everyone has a story.
 Regardless of where you are, where you’ve been, who you are, or what you’ve done, if you’re holding on to guilt or shame from the past, you need to let that $#!T go!
-If you need to “right a wrong” and apologize, then do it and be done with it already.
-Sometimes it’s hard to say we are sorry or amend a situation if we did wrong, but holding on to the guilt is far more harmful to our happiness than the pain of walking through it.
-I speak from experience on this one.
+Sometimes it’s hard to say we’re sorry or amend a situation if we did wrong, but holding on to the guilt is far more harmful to our happiness than the pain of walking through it.

 Give yourself permission to live free of remorse because no matter what you think you should or should not have done, you did the best you could with what you had to work with.
-Life isn’t always fair, and somethings bring out the worst in us.
-No one is perfect.
-Yesterday is gone, don’t get stuck there.
-At this moment, you are precisely where you need to be; you are enough; you are worthy.
+Life isn’t always fair, and some things bring out the worst in us.

 Celebrate your successes.

 Stop focusing on the things you don’t have or didn’t do.
 Make a list of everything you’ve succeeded at and let yourself feel the joy.
 Feel it in every bone in your body.
-Consider who you had to be to make it happen, what challenges you overcame, what sacrifices you made to reach success.
+Consider who you had to be to make it happen, what challenges you overcame, and what sacrifices you made.
 Believe that you can use those talents to take on new challenges.
 If you find yourself thinking of your weaknesses, consciously find five things positive about yourself for every one negative.
-Share that courtesy to the people around you too.
+Share that courtesy with the people around you too.
 What you see in others (good or bad) reflects what you see in yourself.